gadgechlorex/IoTproject/README.md

 This is the prototype dashboard that we will be creating later using Google Data Studio.
 It will display the temperature, humidity and heat index and also simple data like date and day.

 ![Dashboard](https://i.ibb.co/LSsG0yz/dashboard.jpg)

+## Sending Data from Device to Server (Milestone3)

+ This [video](https://www.youtube.com/watch?v=uhskLcaG-fc) shows how we display DHT11 sensor data connected to ESP32 device to Flask API server deployed on Heroku using Httpclient.